pmaji/asset-time-machine-app/README.md

 If interested in contributing to this project, check out the [open issues](https://github.com/pmaji/asset-time-machine-app/issues) to see what we have on deck for development where you might be able to pitch in.
 If you have other suggestions for development or ways you'd like to contribute, please open an issue to get that conversation started.

-Presently there are two main devs working on the project:
+Presently there are two main developers working on the project:
 - [Paul Jeffries](https://twitter.com/ByPaulJ)
 - [Zach Hall](https://cdn.shopify.com/s/files/1/1195/1382/products/thug-life-bear-sticker-riot-society-clothing_2000x.jpg?v=1548319485)